Interpreting seasonal and interannual Hadley cell descending edge migrations via the cell-mean Rossby number: Theory

 where

-is the planetary Burger number, and \(c_\mr{d}\) is a near-unity empirical fitting constant.
+is the planetary Burger number, and we have also introduced a near-unity empirical fitting constant, \(c_\mr{d}\): denoting the true solution as \({\lat_\mr{BCI}}\), we set \({\latd\equiv c_\mr{d}\lat_\mr{BCI}}\).
 In (\ref{eq:bci-edge-off-eq}), the Rossby number is what encapsulates the deceleration of the Hadley cell zonal winds by extratropical eddy stresses.
 We will show that it can be interpreted as a meridional average of the local Rossby number within the upper branch of each Hadley cell.
 From (\ref{eq:bci-edge-off-eq}), the descending edge moves poleward as \(\Ro\) decreases or \(\lata\) moves poleward.
-Only the unsigned poleward displacement of the ascending edge, \(|\lata|\) rather than \(\lata\), influences the descending edge prediction, a consequence of the hemispheric symmetry of \(\uro\).
+Only the absolute value of the ascending edge, \(|\lata|\) rather than \(\lata\), influences the descending edge prediction, a consequence of the symmetry about the equator of \(\uro\): \({\uro(\lat;\Ro,\lata)=\uro(|\lat|;\Ro,|\lata|)}\).
+In other words, whether the ascent is in the northern or southern hemisphere does not matter; what matters is how far poleward it is into either hemisphere.
 These behaviors are shown schematically in Fig.~\ref{fig:schematic}.
 Absent from Fig.~\ref{fig:schematic} are the influences of changes in \(H\) and \(\deltav\).
 Both move the descending edge prediction poleward as they increase, all else equal, but as shown below they play negligible roles in the seasonal cycle and interannual variability.

-Though \citet{hill_theory_2022} combine (\ref{eq:bci-edge-off-eq}) with a separate theory that predicts the ascending edge latitude based on the extent of tropical supercriticality \citep{hill_solsticial_2021}, we find the abrupt jumps of the ascending edge over the seasonal cycle predicted therein to be inconsistent with the more nearly sinusoidal seasonality in the ascending edge in reanalysis data shown below \citep{dima_seasonality_2003}---which again is likely strongly influenced by zonally asymmetric eddies \citep{walker_response_2005,schneider_eddy-mediated_2008,geen_processes_2019} in addition to thermal inertia \citep{wei_energetic_2018,zhou_hierarchy_2018}.
+Though \citet{hill_theory_2022} combine (\ref{eq:bci-edge-off-eq}) with a separate theory that predicts the ascending edge latitude based on the extent of tropical supercriticality \citep{hill_solsticial_2021}, we find the abrupt jumps of the ascending edge over the seasonal cycle predicted therein to be inconsistent with the more nearly sinusoidal seasonality in the ascending edge in reanalysis data shown below \citep{dima_seasonality_2003}---which is likely strongly influenced by zonally asymmetric eddies \citep{walker_response_2005,schneider_eddy-mediated_2008,geen_processes_2019} in addition to thermal inertia \citep{wei_energetic_2018,zhou_hierarchy_2018}.
 We therefore proceed using (\ref{eq:bci-edge-off-eq}), and emphasize that this is a diagnostic expression, lacking as we do compelling predictive theories for either the ascending edge latitude or the cell-mean Rossby number.

 In the case of on-equatorial ascent, \(\lata=0\), (\ref{eq:bci-edge-off-eq}) simplifies to

 from which one sees that, once the \(c_\mr{d}\) constant is distributed through, the last term in (\ref{eq:bci-edge-off-eq}) is equivalent to \(\lat_{\mr{d},0}^4\).
 The expression (\ref{eq:bci-edge-eq}) reduces to the original \citet{held_general_2000} expression in the \(\Ro=1\), angular momentum-conserving limit.